The Bankrate promise

 A good starting point to look and apply for both scholarships and grants is the AAMC’s aid search engine, where you’ll find dozens of them.

 Scholarships and grants can significantly reduce the cost of attending medical school, but they rarely cover all the costs.
 Student loans are usually the next choice to help you bridge the financial gap.

 When borrowing money to pay for school, look at federal student loans first.
 Federal student loans tend to have lower interest rates and offer income-driven repayment options, in addition to the possibility of forgiveness — all of which aren’t available with private student loans.
 Unlike private loans, federal student loans also don’t require you to have excellent credit or a stable income to qualify, so almost anyone in good academic standing is eligible for them.

 Medical students can apply for two types of federal student loans: Direct Unsubsidized Loans and grad PLUS loans.
 Direct Unsubsidized Loans have an annual borrowing limit of $40,500 and a lifetime borrowing limit of $224,000 for medical students and currently have a fixed interest rate of 6.54 percent.
 Grad PLUS loans can be taken out for up to your full cost of attendance, as certified by your school, and currently have a fixed interest rate of 7.54 percent.

 Another way of reducing the cost of medical school is looking into forgiveness programs.
 These programs are typically available through your state and are designed to help you tackle any debt you incurred while in medical school.

-Still, they’re an option worth considering, as you could get a significant portion of your debt forgiven early on in your career.
+Still, they’re an option worth considering, as you could get a significant portion of your debt forgiven early in your career.

 Medical students can spend more than a decade in school: four years for their bachelor’s degree, four years in medical school, three years of residency and a few more if they decide to pursue a specialization.